Skip to content

 Safe next step: Verify mDNS is enabled on both Trusted and IoT networks (it's per-network); restart any platform apps to refresh discovery.

-Where: From an IoT VLAN client.
+Where: From an IoT VLAN client, after rebooting it so no stale sessions remain.

 Evidence to record